-Thursday 3rd March, 3.30pm-6.00pm
+Thursday 2 March, 3.30pm-6.00pm

 At this meeting your child's teachers will be able to offer advice about his/her progress in individual subjects.
-Online Choice Forms will be sent out to parents during the week commencing Monday 7th February and must be returned by Friday 4th March please.
+Online Choice Forms will be emailed out to parents on Friday 3 March and must be returned by Tuesday 7 March please.